 The facial cast of actor Ronald Lacey for Toht’s famous face-melt scene was made of alginate—the same thing dentists use to make impressions of your teeth.
 Special makeup effects supervisor Chris Walas was responsible for making the melting look effectively hideous.
 First he used a negative facial mold on top of a stone skull to survive the heat that would make the mold melt.
 Walas covered the skull with thin layers of gelatin that melted at low temperatures and added colored yarn to mimic muscles and sinews.
 Two propane space heaters were placed on either side of the head, which, over the course of 10 minutes, melted the face.
 Walas sat just below camera with a hair dryer to do some on-the-spot melting wherever needed.
 The final shot was sped up.
 Belloq’s exploding head was made of mostly the same materials—but some meat and liver were placed inside to make it especially disgusting.
 It was so gross, in fact, that the effects team had to add in a pillar of fire in the foreground of the shot to tone down the gore.

-20. Much like Star Wars, sound designer Ben Burtt created an original library for the soundscape of the film.
+20. Just as he did on Star Wars, sound designer Ben Burtt created an original library for the soundscape of the film.

 Famed sound designer Ben Burtt recorded nearly all original sounds for the film.
 Indy’s distinct gunshot is an unprocessed live recording of a .30-30 Winchester rifle firing (he uses a .455 Smith & Wesson revolver in the film), and the embellished punching sounds come from Burtt hitting a pile of leather jackets and baseball gloves repeatedly with a baseball bat.
 The sounds for the snakes in the Well of Souls come from the layered noise of Burtt running his fingers through a cheese casserole made by his wife and of wet sponges being dragged across the grip tape on a skateboard.
 The strange emanations of the Ark ghosts are sea lion and dolphin cries filtered through a vocoder to give them a musical quality, and the sound of the lid being lifted off the Ark is actually Burtt lifting off the heavy top cover of his own toilet.
 Surprisingly, the sounds of Indy’s whip-cracks are simply outdoor recordings of Harrison Ford and sound effects recordist Gary Summers practicing snapping a bullwhip.

-Sources: Raiders of the Lost Ark blu-ray special features; J.W.
-Rinzler, The Complete Making of Indiana Jones.
+Additional Sources: Raiders of the Lost Ark Blu-ray special features